 What Sounds are Best to Avoid

-- Too much bass damages plants (rap, noisy rock music)
+- Too much bass damages plants (some types of rap, noisy rock music)

 - Plants are indifferent to country music (Your results may vary.
 There are many forms of country nowadays.)